1. Context

 2. Build the Incremental Upgrade Kits on Jenkins (you can start the build, but stop at the rm-config --stage built-iuks step which has to wait for your local IUK build to finish)

-3. If you expect the need to run some manual tests and you have one spare computer, you can prepare a USB stick and do so.
+3. If you expect you will have to do some manual testing yourself and you have a spare computer, you can prepare a USB stick and start testing.

 ISO history